 The advert says "previous applicants need not apply"

 If the new job advert explicitly states that prior applicants should not reapply, then there is no need to submit a second application.
 You can assume that your candidacy is still in contention for the position.
 Your time is better spent following up with any of your contacts who are connected to the organisation and pursuing other vacancies.

 Of course, some applications in the original job listing get overlooked.
 However, if the job vacancy has been reposted, you can be fairly certain that the recruiter has already reviewed the existing pool of applicants and is looking for new ones.
 If you haven't edited your CV, it's foolish to reapply and expect a different outcome.

 You aren't qualified for the position

-There is no point in reapplying for a job if you don't meet its minimum requirements.
+There is no point in reapplying for a job if you don't meet most of its minimum requirements.
 If that's the case, you shouldn't have applied for the position in the first place.
 So take another look to identify what the employer considers to be the core requirements for a qualified candidate.
-If the job seeker doesn't meet these requirements, it's time to seek opportunities that are a better fit.
+If you don't meet these requirements, it's time to seek opportunities that are a better fit.